tektutor/qemu-july-2025/Day1/README.md

 ## Info - Types of Snapshots supported in QEMU
 <pre>
-1. VM State Snapshots a.k.a Live Snapshots ( similar to Hypernating your laptop state and resuming later when you open the laptop )
+1. VM State Snapshots a.k.a Live Snapshots
+   - similar to Hibernating your laptop state when you close the laptop and resumes later when you open the laptop
 2. Disk Snapshots
    - There are 2 types
      1. Internal ( stored inside the qcow2 disk image, hence it won't create a separate file )
      2. External ( creates a separate file, refers the base image, hence the snapshot file will be smaller than original disk image file )
 3. Snapshot mode
    - changes are stored in RAM, will loose the changes when machine is rebooted
    - good for testing destructive scenarios